 - 26 Foot Haulmark Trailer with two separate entrances and separate work spaces.

-- Satellite internet , Terrestrial 4G Internet (Sprint, T-Mobile, Verizon and AT&T) and VoIP PSTN telephones, four independent station locations, broadcast TV and satellite TV, fixed wireless hotspot capability, Femto Cells on AT&T and Verizon as well as remotely deployable, wired VoIP telephones, HF, VHF, UHF, DMR, Packet, Pactor 1/2/3, FM & SSB, full battery backup, Honda EU7000is quiet, long running generator on board.
+- Satellite internet , Terrestrial 4G Internet (Firstnet, T-Mobile, Verizon and AT&T) and VoIP PSTN telephones, four independent station locations, broadcast TV and satellite TV, fixed wireless hotspot capability, Femto Cells on AT&T and Verizon as well as remotely deployable, wired VoIP telephones, Remotely deployable IP Cameras with local server, HF, VHF, UHF, DMR, Packet, Pactor 1/2/3, FM & SSB, full battery backup, Honda EU7000is quiet, long running generator on board.

-3 separate Ford Econoline E350 vans with deployable mast, repeater gear, telephone system, computer equipment, generator, and multiple dispatch radios allowing for remote setup and support of any event.
-Each van can allow operations personnel to manage an incident from the comfort of the van.
+3 separate 4×4 Ford Econoline E350 vans with deployable mast, repeater gear, telephone system, computer equipment, generator, and multiple dispatch radios allowing for remote setup and support of any event.
+Each van can allow operations personnel to manage an incident from the environmentally controlled comfort of the van.

 Support for Rocky Mountain Ham Radio